MAXWELLBUSH/alx-airbnb-database/ERD/normalization.md

 ## First Normal Form (1NF)

 - Ensured each table has a primary key
-- Each column contains atomic (indivisible) values
+- Each column contains atomic values
 - No repeating groups or arrays in any row

 ✅ Example: In the `User` table, name and email are stored in separate columns.